for CRETACEOUS STUDIES

 Our unofficial motto: "Museums Are Nice, But We Have Them LIVE", remains our unofficial motto to this

 day, mostly because we don't want to be sued by Universal Studios or Spielberg.
 Then again we thought it was slightly better

 better than our previous motto: "You're Probably Going To Die Here".

 Set on a gorgeous college campus-like setting, our Dinosaur research facility would be on the cover of Better Homes & Gardens

 if not for the... well, you-know-what's.
 This research institution, located near Chicago, Illinois, is home to over 158 species*

 - we think - and probably growing every year.

 *Note: Most of our DinoCensus volunteers have never returned, so we're kinda guessing

-site on your Favorites or Bucket List as company news and information (below) is updated often during the winter months (northern
+site on your Favorites or Bucket List as company news and information (below) will be updated weekly during the summer - or

 You don't want to miss any of the 'adventures'... specially if for some insane reason you actually plan to visit us

 Thanks for visiting, and we hope to see you here soon!

 Proof of life insurance, next of kin contact information, and blood type on separate piece